East New York: Economic downturn

-Urban renewal
+Urban renewal and early signs of gentrification

 In the 1980s East Brooklyn Congregations (EBC), an affiliate of the Industrial Areas Foundation (IAF) organized to address the need for quality affordable housing in East New York.
 This coalition advocated that vacant New York City owned land be provided at no cost for the development of new affordable owner occupied housing with subsidies for low-interest mortgages.
 This effort was called the Nehemiah Program.
 It was replicated in other parts of the city and country and led to national legislation.
 The Nehemiah homes were funded by a loan from $8 million loan fund from three Brooklyn Churches.
 Its setup was described as follows by The New York Times the city provides vacant sites, forgives real-estate taxes on the homes (but not the land) for 10 years, and provides what amounts to a $10,000 interest-free loan per house.
 Buyers pay $43,500 (their median income was $27,000; 40 percent moved from public or subsidized housing)."

 New developments are rising in the area, including the Gateway Center shopping mall located on what was once part of a landfill near Jamaica Bay.
 Gateway Center, in Spring Creek, is a suburban-style shopping complex with multiple large stores.
 Gateway Center consists of two structures.
 Gateway Center South, the first structure, opened in 2002, and Gateway Center North, the second development, opened in 2014.